jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 Set environment variables
 -------------------------

-Another way to affect your user's environment is by setting values for :term:`environment variables`.
+asdasd way to affect your user's environment is by setting values for :term:`environment variables`.
 While you can set them up in your Docker image, it is often easier to set them up in your helm chart.